junxit/us-congress-bills-110/metadata.md

 - 2007-02-16 — Introduced in House
 - 2007-02-16 — Introduced in House
 - 2007-02-16 — Referred to the House Committee on the Judiciary.
+- 2007-02-17 — Sponsor introductory remarks on measure.
+(CR E387-388)
+- 2007-03-19 — Referred to the Subcommittee on Immigration, Citizenship, Refugees, Border Security, and International Law.
+- 2007-07-27 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2007-07-27 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-08-02 — Committee Consideration and Mark-up Session Held.
+- 2007-08-02 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-11-06 — Considered under suspension of the rules. (consideration: CR H12770-12771)
+- 2007-11-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1119.
+- 2007-11-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-11-06 — Ms. Lofgren, Zoe moved to suspend the rules and pass the bill, as amended.
+- 2007-11-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H12770)
+- 2007-11-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H12770)
+- 2007-11-06 — Placed on the Union Calendar, Calendar No. 269.
+- 2007-11-06 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-428.
+- 2007-11-06 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-428.
+- 2007-11-06 — The title of the measure was amended.
+Agreed to without objection.